adasomg/the-missing-clojure-intro/README.md

 - [Cider - Emacs Clojure IDE](https://docs.cider.mx/en/latest/)
 - [Enlive quickstart](https://github.com/cgrand/enlive#quickstart-tutorial)
 ## footnotes
 <b id="f1">1</b> Yes, these PowerShell commands are weird.
-But they enables this guide to work even on the most basic Windows machine.
+But they enable this guide to work even on the most basic Windows machine.
 No extra software needed. [↩](#a1)

 <b id="f2">2</b> [What is Maven?](https://maven.apache.org/what-is-maven.html) [↩](#a2)